ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 The task or actor will only run on a node if there are enough required logical resources available to execute the task or actor.

-By default, Ray tasks use 1 logical CPU resource and Ray actors use 1 logical CPU for scheduling and 0 logical CPU for running
+By default, Ray tasks use 1 logical CPU resource and Ray actors use 1 logical CPU for scheduling, and 0 logical CPU for running.
 (This means, by default, actors cannot get scheduled on a zero-cpu node, but an infinite number of them can run on any non-zero cpu node.
 The default resource requirements for actors was chosen for historical reasons.
 It's recommended to always explicitly set ``num_cpus`` for actors to avoid any surprises.